robertohonda/aibot/README.md

 ## 🧪 Debug Tools

-At the top of the UI, you can see:
+At the bottom of the UI, you can see:

 - 🎤 Microphone: On/Off
 - 📝 Live transcript
 - ✅ Finalized transcript
-- 🔑 API Key input

----

-## 📸 Screenshots

-_Add screenshots of the chat interface, debug panel, and voice reply here if desired._